-The International Grooving & Grinding Association (IGGA) – a non-profit trade association founded in 1972 that is recognized as the industry’s leading technical resource in the development and marketing of optimized pavement surfaces and pavement preservation around the world – has announced the release of a tip sheet, “Tips for Diamond Grinding Bridge Decks: Avoid These Common Mistakes Before Grinding the Bridge Surface.”
+The International Grooving & Grinding Association (IGGA) is a non-profit trade association that began in 1972.
+The group is an industry-leading technical resource in the development and marketing of optimized pavement surfaces and pavement preservation around the world.
+Recently, the IGGA announced the release of a tip sheet, “Tips for Diamond Grinding Bridge Decks: Avoid These Common Mistakes Before Grinding the Bridge Surface.”
 The document is an educational resource for contractors that explains how to avoid damage to bridge joints during construction.

 The document comes at a time when road owners are increasingly specifying diamond grinding to improve ride quality, friction and drainage capabilities of new bridge deck surfaces.
 Because diamond grinding involves removing a thin layer of concrete from the road surface, and because diamond grinding machines have long wheelbases and need to transition slowly into grade changes, the IGGA, in its capacity as a technical resource for the roadbuilding industry, is offering the tip sheet as guidance for accommodating the grinding process.